oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/introduction2/introduction2.md

 * A database user with the correct roles and privileges for working with **Graph Studio**.
 That is, successful completion of Lab 1 of the [Get Started with Graph Studio workshop](https://oracle-livelabs.github.io/adb/shared/adb-graph/workshops/freetier/index.html?lab=lab-1-create-graph-user)
 --->

+This concludes this lab. *You may now proceed to the next lab.*

 ## Acknowledgements
 * **Author** - Jayant Sharma, Product Management